AkstonCap/swapService/README.md

 | HEARTBEAT_WATERLINE_SAFETY_SEC | Seconds subtracted from waterline when filtering | ❌ | 120 |

 Idempotency:
-- USDC → USDD: Nexus mints include reference `USDC_TX:<solana_signature>`.
-Before minting, the service checks Nexus for a prior confirmed CREDIT with that reference.
+- USDC → USDD: The service looks up a Nexus asset mapping (distordiaSwap) by `swap_to=USDD` and `tx_sent=<solana_signature>` to determine the recipient.
+It then guards against duplicates by scanning recent treasury debits for an identical amount to that recipient.
+Nexus "reference" is numeric (uint64) and is set to 0 by default.
-- USDD → USDC: Solana sends include memo `NEXUS_TX:<nexus_txid>`.
-Before sending, the service checks recent vault transfers for that memo to the recipient ATA.
+- USDD → USDC: Avoid relying on memos for deduplication; instead scan recent vault transfers and internal state to prevent duplicates.

 ## Security Notes
 - Keep secrets out of git: ensure `.env` and `vault-keypair.json` are ignored and stored securely.